-Note: It's recommended that the back-up batteries are removed if the Aurora is to be powered down for more than a few months.
-Save the logged data before you remove the old batteries.
+Note: It is recommended that the backup batteries are removed if the Aurora is to be powered down for more than a few months.
+Save the logged data before you remove the old batteries as it will be lost.

 6.3.8 Pneumatics Cleaning